The Best London Karaoke Bars & Nights

 Lucky Voice | Soho, Islington, Holborn

 To say that Lucky Voice do karaoke is an understatement.
-Because their latest branch in Holborn (opening at the end of February) will be their most insane yet, with over 9,000 songs to pick from; private booths for up to 30 people; controllable, themed lighting; ‘Thirsty’ buttons for cocktail delivery direct to your room; dancefloors; cocktail masterclasses; bar snacks; dress-up boxes… and a 4am license.
+Because their latest branch in Holborn is their most insane yet, with over 9,000 songs to pick from; private booths for up to 30 people; controllable, themed lighting; ‘Thirsty’ buttons for cocktail delivery direct to your room; dancefloors; cocktail masterclasses; bar snacks; dress-up boxes… and a 4am license.
+READ MORE

 Address: 84 Chancery Lane, WC2A 1DL | Opening Hours: Sun/Mon 4pm-12am, Tues-Thurs 4pm-3am, Fri 3pm-4am, Sat 12pm-4am | Price: From £9pp | Capacity: Up to 30